 Can you see how this may relate to your dog?
 It’s not appropriate behaviour between two humans that have only just met, so please don’t expect your dog to automatically be ok with it, especially if they are anxious.

 Allow your Rommie the choice whether they interact with anyone.

 Give them the freedom to approach or not depending on how they feel and don’t pressure them.
 Especially request that your visitors or the stranger refrain from trying to entice them to come nearer and make friends, this can actually make an anxious dog feel a lot more anxious!

-Imagine something you’re scared of trying to encourage you to come closer?
+Imagine something you’re scared of and that something is trying to encourage you to come closer?
 How would that make you feel?
-In addition to this, the body language of someone trying to encourage your dog to make friends, usually involves being bent over toward them, reaching out and staring straight at them, which are all intimidating displays of body language to a dog that is lacking confidence.
+In addition to this, the body language of someone trying to encourage your dog to make friends, usually involves being bent over toward them, reaching out and staring straight at them, which can all be intimidating displays of body language to a dog that is lacking confidence.